Join our facebook group!

 kindergarten writing center tools and ideas

-I also want to keep other tools handy like sight word lists your young children might want to reference when they are at the writing center.
+You can also keep other tools handy, like sight word lists your students might want to reference at the writing center.

-Each of the writing center months come with a full page of vocabulary words.
-I had a wonderful teacher ask if I would make a cover for these vocabulary words so they could be displayed all year on her bulletin board.
+The resources for each month’s writing center includes a full page of vocabulary words.
+I had a wonderful teacher ask if I would make a cover for these words so they could be displayed all year on her bulletin board.

 Free Kindergarten Writing Center Cover